In this article

 Marketing is all about being where your customers are and adding value to their lives.

 If you have an active presence on social media and your audience is engaging with your posts, it might be great to let them know about your referral program there.
+On ReferralCandy, there's an option to customize your social media messages so that it fits each social media platform you intend to share on.

 Or if you also have a retail store, you could tell your customers about your referral program verbally or with a small leaflet, asking them to sign up on your website.